ainc/ainc-2018/_courses/intro-to-app-development.md

-Intro to App does NOT follow a traditional class setting; it's based on Agile Learning practices, which is more efficient, saving you time and money!
+Mobile Apps with Flutter does NOT follow a traditional class setting; it's based on Agile Learning practices, which is more efficient, saving you time and money!
 This Course will consist of three (3) two-week Sprints*, utilizing Google Hangouts, Slack, Trello, and GitHub to coordinate Sprint goals and projects.
 Prior programming experience is required.
 Previous experience with Github and Javascript is preferred.